The University of Utah MUSE Project

 Phone: (801) 587-3172 | Email: email@example.com

 Libby is a graduate in English from the University of Utah.
-After spending several years as a researcher and writer in the financial sector, she returned to the U and is proud to contribute to MUSE’s mission of helping students have transformative experiences during their undergraduate years.
-Her priority is for students from all disciplines and backgrounds, regardless of their current level of involvement—to feel seen, heard, and welcome, and to feel like this campus belongs to them.
+After spending several years as a researcher and writer in the financial sector, she returned to the U and is proud to have contributed to MUSE’s mission for the past six years.
+Her priority is for all students—regardless of major, background, 6or current level of involvement—to feel seen, heard, and welcome, and to feel like this campus belongs to them.
 Libby loves that even though the U is a big place, MUSE serves as a friendly neighborhood that helps students meet each other, learn from faculty and staff in all different departments, and share in one-of-a-kind events throughout the year.

 Izzy Fuller, Intern